Kenneth Goldsmith: Controversy

 On March 13, 2015, Goldsmith read his poem "The Body of Michael Brown" at the "Interrupt 3" event at Brown University.
 The poem was a reading of the autopsy report issued by the St. Louis County Coroner's Office on the shooting of Michael Brown, an African-American teenager who was shot and killed by a white police officer in Ferguson, Missouri, on August 9, 2014, setting off local protests that spread to many cities nationwide.
 Goldsmith explained his process on Facebook: "I altered the text for poetic effect; I translated into plain English many obscure medical terms that would have stopped the flow of the text; I narrativized it in ways that made the text less didactic and more literary."
 The reading was met with controversy.

 Brown University professor John Cayley stated that the video recording of the poem will not be released to the public, as requested by the poet.
 Goldsmith said that he is, "requesting that Brown University not make public the recording of my performance of 'The Body of Michael Brown'.
 There's been too much pain for many people around this and I do not wish to cause any more."

 Personal life

-He lives in New York City with his wife, artist Cheryl Donegan, and his two sons.